- Writer: George Pérez

 Page 31 – Panel 9: The Romans Minerva and Jupiter also pause, starting to wonder about what’s happening.

 Note about Pages 32 and 33: In this two page spread, the top half of both pages deal with Hermes facing off against Circe; the bottom halves deal with Harmonia, Eris and Ares.
 This latter section was printed the wrong way around in both the original comic and then in the collected edition, the first half of the battle appearing on Page 33, the second half on Page 32.
-The corrected version below was a simple cut and paste job done by myself in order to illustrate what I mean:
+The corrected version below is a simple cut and paste job done by myself in order to illustrate what I mean:

 For the notes on these Pages, I’m going to use the original Page and Panel numbers but I’ll follow the panels as laid out in the corrected version above because it makes more sense for the flow of the story.